SEL Teaching Practices

 Homework Choice

-Homework is the worst.
+Homework could be better.
 Teachers, parents, and kids hate it.
-It doesn't have an extensive evidence base, but we are stuck with it.
+It has a limited evidence base, but we are stuck with it.

 One thing you can do to help with homework engagement and completion is to give students a choice over what they complete.
 Students can complete ten math problems, two out of three questions, or one kind of spelling work.